 You aren’t legally required to have landlord boiler coverage, but this type of cover can help you to stay on the right side of the law in other ways.

 As mentioned above, many landlord boiler plans will include an annual boiler service, and this is a legal requirement if you want to be able to rent out your property.
 You are also obligated to carry out repairs promptly.
-If you have a team of Gas Safe plumbers and electricians at your disposal as part of your landlord boiler care package, then you will be able to respond to complaints and requests for repairs much faster.
+If you have a team of Gas Safe plumbers in London or electricians at your disposal as part of your landlord boiler care package, then you will be able to respond to complaints and requests for repairs much faster.

 What does it include?